 Callie after her eye removal, March 2021.

-Callie after her dental procedure in March, 2021.
+Callie after one of her dental procedures in May, 2021.

 If you would like to contribute to this fund, when you make your donation please specify "Honey's Fund" so that we can appropriately allocate your gift.
 Thank you for supporting our mission!
 100% of your donation will be designated for Honey's Fund and will provide emergency medical treatment to future rescues who require life-saving medical intervention.